Father Damien: Recognition during his lifetime

 King David Kalākaua bestowed on Damien the honor of "Knight Commander of the Royal Order of Kalākaua."
 When Crown Princess Lydia Liliʻuokalani visited the settlement to present the medal, she was reported as having been too distraught and heartbroken at the sight of the residents to read her speech.
 The princess shared her experience, acclaiming Damien's efforts.
 Consequently, Damien became internationally known in the United States and Europe.
 American Protestants raised large sums of money for the missionary's work.
 The Church of England sent food, medicine, clothing, and supplies to the settlement.
-It is believed that Damien never wore the royal medal, although it was placed by his side at his funeral.
+It is believed that Damien never wore the royal medal, although it was placed by his side during his funeral.

 Illness and death

-Father Damien worked for 16 years in Hawaii, providing comfort to the lepers of Kalaupapa.
-Not only did he give the people faith, he also built homes for them and treated them with his medical expertise.
-He prayed at the cemetery of the deceased and comforted the dying at their bedsides.
+Father Damien worked in Hawaii for 16 years, providing comfort to the lepers of Kalaupapa.
+In addition to giving the people faith, he built homes for them and he treated them with his medical expertise.
+He prayed at the cemetery of the deceased and he also comforted the dying at their bedsides.

 In December 1884, while he was preparing to bathe, Damien inadvertently put his foot into scalding water, causing his skin to blister.
 He felt nothing and realized that he had contracted leprosy after working in the colony for 11 years.
 This was a common way for people to discover that they had been infected with leprosy.
 Despite his illness, Damien worked even harder.

 In 1885, Masanao Goto, a Japanese leprologist, came to Honolulu and treated Damien.
 He believed that leprosy was caused by a diminution of the blood.
 His treatment consisted of nourishing foods, moderate exercise, frequent friction to the benumbed parts, special ointments, and medical baths.
 The treatments relieved some of the symptoms and they were very popular with the Hawaiian patients as a result.
 Damien had faith in the treatments and said that he only wanted to be treated by Goto, who eventually became a good friend of Father Damien.